ggosti/learningRNN/README.md

 ```

 Produce the trajectory of the discrete-time recurrent neural network given the objective network and an `initial_state`.
-`trajectory` is the full trajectory, and `cycle` is the limit cycle or atractor.
+`trajectory` is the full trajectory, and `cycle` is the limit cycle or attractor.
 ```python
     cycle, trajectory = lrnn.getTrajPy(initial_state_index, objective, N,
                                    typ, thr, trajSize = 1000)
 ```

-Given a list of initial states `initial_state_list`, get a list with the corresponding transtion
+Given a list of initial states `initial_state_list`, get a list with the corresponding transition
 ```python
     initial_state_list = lrnn.stateIndex2stateVecSeq([19,2001,377], N, typ)
     transition_list = lrnn.transPy(initial_state_list,objective, N, typ, thr)
 ```

-Tain the Learner network
+Train the Learner network
 ---------------------------

 First we have to set the number of gradient descent steps `T`, and the learning rate `alpha`: